mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/templates.md

 Sometimes you will have template tags which need to roll into one another.
 This can often result in SilverStripe looking for a "FooBar" value rather than a "Foo" and then "Bar" value or when you have a string directly before or after the variable you will need to escape the specific variable.
-In the following example $Foo is 3.
+In the following example `$Foo` is `3`.

 	:::ss